yurii-tomashevskyi/taxi-service/README.md

 ![Alt text](readme.images/taxi-logo.png?raw=true "Database")

-This is simple Web application supports authentication, registration, other CRUD operations and simulates a work of simple taxi service.
+This is a simple Web application that supports authentication, registration, other CRUD operations and simulates a work of a simple taxi service.
-Program has next functions:
+It provides following functionality:
 - display all Drivers
 - display all Cars
 - display all current Cars